-There are also No Unit Value Lab, which are one hour in class, but are not a part of the units assigned to the class.
+There is also a No Unit Value Lab, which is one hour a week in class (18 hours per semester), but is not a part of the units assigned to the class.
+This can only be added to classes that do not already have any other Lab units.